Contact A Lawyer

 The class of drugs, known as sodium-glucose costransporter-2 (SGLT2) inhibitors, also includes the new medications Farxiga, Glyxambi, Jardiance, and Xigduo XR.
 They are approved as a second-line drug to treat type 2 diabetes.

-Since Invokana was introduced, it has been linked to hundreds of adverse event reports of kidney failure, kidney damage and diabetic ketoacidosis, as well as urinary tract infections, hypersensitivity and weight loss.
+Since Invokana was introduced, it has been linked to hundreds of adverse event reports of kidney failure, kidney damage, amputations, and diabetic ketoacidosis, as well as urinary tract infections, hypersensitivity and weight loss.

 Lawsuits allege that the drug makers failed to adequately warn consumers and the medical community about the potential risk of Invokana side effects.